eric-vickery/solar-monitor/README.md

 The Brultech portion is not complete or functional yet, more work needs to be done so it can show channels available from a Brultech GEM energy monitor.

-This app uses CocoaPods so once the repository is cloned a `pod update` command must be run from the project root.